apache/qpid/qpid/java/jca/README.txt

 QpidQueue/QpidTopic
 ====================
-    The QpidQueue/QpidTopic AdminObjects allow a developer, deployer or adminstrator to create destinations (queues or topic) and bind these destinations into JNDI.
-Only one property is required:
+The QpidQueue and QpidTopic AdminObjects allow binding JMS destintations into the JEE JNDI namespace.
+Both objects support one property:

 DestinationAddress
     The address string of the destination.
-Please see the Qpid Java JMS client documentation for valid values.
+Please see the Qpid JMS client documentation for valid values.

 Example:
    DestinationAddress=hello.Queue;{create:always, node:{type:queue, x-declare:{auto-delete:true}}}